YKhan142008/Lead-Gen/README.md

 # Lead-Gen
-Lead-Gen is an app designed to make it easier for business owners to have a list of leads that can be automatically booked meetings through AI
+Lead-Gen is an app designed to make it easier for business owners to have a list of leads that can be automatically book meetings through AI
 Voice Agents.

 Requirements: